Bangladesh Machine Tools Factory: History

 Bangladesh Machine Tools Factory Limited manufactured two vans for Bangladesh Jail.
-The vans were equipped with online surveillance system were handed over to the prison authorities on 30 January 2017.
-In October 2017, Bangladesh Machine Tools Factory Limited and Bangladesh Election Commission decided to jointly implement a 16 billion taka project to create smart national ID cards.
+The vans were equipped with an online surveillance system and were handed over to the prison authorities on 30 January 2017.
+In October 2017, Bangladesh Machine Tools Factory Limited and the Bangladesh Election Commission decided to jointly implement a 16 billion taka project to create smart national ID cards.

-In 2017, Bangladesh Machine Tools Factory supplied electronic voting machine for elections in Rangpur City Corporation.
-Bangladesh Election Commission was satisfied with the new design and order 2500 more units for the 2018 Bangladeshi general election.
-They would buy 150 thousand electronic voting machine from Bangladesh Machine Tools Factory for the election with a total cost of 40 billion taka.
+In 2017, Bangladesh Machine Tools Factory supplied electronic voting machines for elections in Rangpur City Corporation.
+The Bangladesh Election Commission was satisfied with the new design and ordered 2500 more units for the 2018 Bangladeshi general election.
+They would buy 150 thousand electronic voting machines from Bangladesh Machine Tools Factory for the election with a total cost of 40 billion taka.

 In September 2018, Bangladesh Machine Tools Factory established a furniture manufacturing unit called BMTF Furniture.
 On 12 September 2018, the Cabinet Committee on Government Purchase approved a contract to buy shotguns and shells worth 1.47 billion taka for Bangladesh Ansar and Village Defence Party to Bangladesh Machine Tools Factory.

 Bangladesh Machine Tools Factory started construction on three model villages through a 1.54 billion taka project in October 2019.
 The model villages are located in Rangpur District, Gopalganj District, and Bogura District.
 The project was retroactively approved by the Cabinet Committee on Economic Affairs.

 Bangladesh Machine Tools Factory Limited also produces products for civilian use.
 It produced Germnil hand sanitizer during the COVID-19 pandemic in Bangladesh.
 It also donated to the Prime Minister's Relief and Welfare Fund to help those affected by the pandemic.
-In February 2020, Bangladesh Road Transport Authority cancelled a contract for 400 thousand license plates and choose to buy them from Bangladesh Machine Tools Factory Limited.
-In April 2020, Bangladesh Machine Tools Factory announced that it will create ventilators of the COVID-19 pandemic with technical support from Massachusetts Institute of Technology.
+In February 2020, the Bangladesh Road Transport Authority cancelled a contract for 400 thousand license plates and chose to buy them from Bangladesh Machine Tools Factory Limited.
+In April 2020, Bangladesh Machine Tools Factory announced that it would create ventilators for the COVID-19 pandemic with technical support from the Massachusetts Institute of Technology.

-Mohammad Abdur Razzaque, Minister of Agriculture, urged Bangladesh Machine Tools Factory Limited to produce more farm equipments as part of the government's effort to mechanize farming in Bangladesh.
+Mohammad Abdur Razzaque, Minister of Agriculture, urged Bangladesh Machine Tools Factory Limited to produce more farm equipment as part of the government's effort to mechanize farming in Bangladesh.

 On 17 September 2020, the Cabinet of Bangladesh approved a proposal by Bangladesh Rural Electrification Board to buy 1.64 billion taka worth of electric poles from Bangladesh Machine Tools Factory Limited.
-Cabinet Committee on Economic Affairs approved a proposal by Bangladesh Rural Electrification Board to buy 323 million taka worth of electric poles from Bangladesh Machine Tools Factory on 27 January 2021.
+The Cabinet Committee on Economic Affairs approved a proposal by the Bangladesh Rural Electrification Board to buy 323 million taka worth of electric poles from Bangladesh Machine Tools Factory on 27 January 2021.

 Army Pharma

-Army Pharma Limited, a subsidiary of BMTF started production at Shimultali, Joydebpur, Gazipur since 2020.
+Army Pharma Limited, a subsidiary of BMTF, started production at Shimultali, Joydebpur, Gazipur since 2020.